 Water and Society

-At the department, the studies dealing with the interface between water and society are organized around three main research lines:
+At the department, the studies dealing with the interface between water and society are organized around multiple research lines:

-The project activities are partly funded by VR and FORMAS and linked to the new scientific decade Panta Rhei (2013–2022) of the International Association of Hydrological Sciences (IAHS).
+The project activities are partly funded by VR, FORMAS and ERC and linked to the scientific decade Panta Rhei (2013–2022) of the International Association of Hydrological Sciences (IAHS).
 The work is also carried out in support of three strategic research goals of the department: natural hazards, climate and sustainable development.